Water Hardness - How to Check for Hard Water

 • Hard water is 7-12 gpg.
 Anything over 12 gpg is very hard, and a water softener is recommended.

-If you have the hardness in "parts per million" (PPM) or "milligrams per liter" (MgPL) and need to convert to "grains per gallon" (GPG):
+If you have the hardness in "parts per million" (PPM) or "milligrams per liter" (MgPL) and need to convert to "grains per gallon" (GPG), use the following formulas:

 • PPM / MgPL to GPG: Divide by 17.118.